 RELATED: How Much Does It Cost To Start A Food Truck Business

 Do You Have A Personal Support Network?

-The final question you should ask yourself is based on the fact that starting a new food truck and you are likely to run into ups and downs.
+The final question you should ask yourself is based on the fact that starting a new food truck.
+Know this; you are likely to run into many ups and downs.
 You need to make sure that the people around you are supportive of this process.
 If you are married or in a serious relationship, then does your significant other understand what starting a new food truck means for you and your family?